medxiaorudan/LLM_NER_MultiNERD/README.md

 Fine-tune chosen model bert-base-cased and xlnet-base-cased on the English subset of the training set.

 ### System B
 Train a model that will predict only five entity types and the `O` tag (I.e. not part of an entity).
-Therefore, you should perform the necessary pre-processing steps on the dataset.
-All examples should thus remain, but entity types not belonging to one of the following five should be set to zero: `PERSON(PER)`, `ORGANIZATION(ORG)`, `LOCATION(LOC)`, `DISEASES(DIS)`, Fine-tune chosen model on the filtered dataset.
+Therefore, the necessary pre-processing steps should be performed on the dataset.
+All examples should thus remain, but entity types not belonging to one of the following five should be set to zero: `PERSON(PER)`, `ORGANIZATION(ORG)`, `LOCATION(LOC)`, `DISEASES(DIS)`, `ANIMAL(ANIM)`.
+Fine-tune the chosen models on the filtered dataset.

+### BERT
+BERT (Bidirectional Encoder Representations from Transformers) employs a bidirectional attention mechanism to capture contextual information from both left and right contexts.
+It uses pre-training tasks, such as masked language modeling, to learn contextualized embeddings.

+### XLNet
+XLNet improves upon BERT by introducing permutation language modeling.
+It captures bidirectional context like BERT but allows for a more flexible information flow.
+In Named Entity Recognition (NER) tasks, these models excel at understanding the relationships between words and recognizing entities such as persons, organizations, and locations.
+Their deep contextual embeddings enable them to capture nuanced patterns, improving accuracy in identifying named entities within text.

 ## Setting up Docker environment
 Go to folder ```docker/```.